Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] get k-mer length from index in ref-dedup

 - [ ] check that REF allele matches fasta file

 - [ ] add input checkers, check that vcf is sorted for freqk index